Living in Coventry

 Shakespeare’s Stratford-upon-Avon is only 30 minutes away, with regular bus services linking Coventry to Stratford, Royal Leamington Spa and the castles of Warwick and Kenilworth, there are many places of interest to visit while you are a student here.

-Coventry’s centre UK location mean that London is only an hour’s journey by train and Birmingham, the UK’s second largest city is only 20 minutes away.
-Birmingham is another thriving centre for the arts, entertainment, sport and culture.
+Coventry’s central location means that London is only an hour’s journey by train and Birmingham, the UK’s second largest city and another thriving centre for the arts, entertainment, sport and culture, is only 20 minutes away.